Veni Markovski

 Veni Milanov Markovski is ICANN's Vice-President for UN engagement, based in New York.
-Originally a Bulgarian Internet entrepreneur, who co-founded the first domestic Bulgarian ISP bol.bg, he went on to become a regional advocate for Free and Open-Source Software, before becoming a pivotal global Internet governance leader.
+Originally a Bulgarian Internet entrepreneur, who co-founded BOL.BG, the first commercial Bulgarian Internet service provider in the capital Sofia, he went on to become a regional advocate for Free and Open-Source Software, before becoming global Internet governance expert and author.

 Internet in Bulgaria

 Markovski first came into contact with the Internet in September 1990, by becoming one of the first system operators of a Bulletin Board System, part of FidoNet in Sofia, Bulgaria.
-In 1993 he co-founded, and was CEO until 2002, of bol.bg, the first Internet Service Provider in Sofia, and second overall in the country, after the Moscow-based private network GlasNet.
+In 1993 he co-founded, and was CEO until 2002, of bol.bg, the first Internet service provider in Sofia, and second overall in the country, after the Moscow-based private network GlasNet.
 In 1995 Markovski co-founded the Internet Society of Bulgaria – a non-profit think tank, promoting Internet usage and digital rights in Bulgaria, chartered by the global Internet Society.
-From March 2002 to January 2012, Markowski was chairman of the IT advisory committee to the Bulgarian President Georgi Parvanov.
+In 2000, he was the chair of the ICANN Membership Implementation Task Force for Eastern Europe.
+From March 2002 to January 2012, Markovski was chairman of the IT advisory committee to the Bulgarian President Georgi Parvanov.
 In 2009, in this role, Markovski spoke at the International Conference on Cyber Security (ICCS) in NYC, saying "In many countries cyber crime is not a crime.".
 From 2006 until 2009, Markovski was senior adviser on international projects to the chairman of Bulgarian State Agency for IT and Communications to the Council of Ministers.
 Markovski was a member of the Bulgarian delegation to the World Summit on Information Society (WSIS) in 2003 and 2005.